Mo-wo/python_projects/README.md

 # python_projects
-A repo for my python journey
+A repo for my python learning